A Compact Circumstellar Shell as the Source of High--velocity Features in SN 2011fe: Results and discussion

-Our results disfavor progenitor models that predict, or are consistent with, very little CSM.
-Models in this category could be spin--up / spin--down models in which mass transfer has long since ceased \citep{2011ApJ...738L...1D,2012ApJ...759...56D,2011ApJ...730L..34J} or models in which isolated white dwarfs explode by pycnonuclear reactions \citep{2015MNRAS.448.2100C}.
-In the absence of a CSM, these models would not produce HVF by the mechanism modeled here.
+Our models also constrain progenitor models that predict, or are consistent with, very little circumstellar medium.
+Models in this category could be spin-up / spin-down models in which mass transfer has long since ceased \citep{2011ApJ...738L...1D, 2011ApJ...730L..34J, 2012ApJ...759...56D} or models in which isolated white dwarfs explode by pycnonuclear reactions \citep{2015MNRAS.448.2100C}.
+In the absence of a circumstellar medium, these models would not produce HVF by the mechanism modeled here.